 Thigh Lift FAQs

 Men and women at a fairly stable weight with excess skin and fat along the inner (medial) thigh area or the outer thigh may be a good candidate for this procedure.
 Good candidates are in good physical health, non-smokers, and have realistic expectations about the outcome of the surgery.
-The best way to determine if you are a candidate is scheduling a consultation with Dr. Gill at the Aesthetic Surgery Center.
+The best way to determine if you are a candidate is scheduling a consultation with Dr. Holmes at the Aesthetic Surgery Center.

 After surgery, dresssings will be applied to the incisions.
 Patients will also wear a compression garment, which is important to minimize swelling and support the new contours as the thighs heal.
 Small drains, which are thin tubes, may be placed under the skin to allow excess blood and fluid to drain.
-These drains will be removed at the first post-op follow-up visit with Dr. Gill within a week.
+These drains will be removed at the first post-op follow-up visit with Dr. Holmes within a week.
 Any sutures will be removed one to two weeks after surgery.

 The recovery period after a lift is usually 7 to 10 days.
 Some bruising and swelling is typical, peaking after three days and resolving on its own within a few weeks.
 Most patients are able to return to work within 10 days and resume all normal activities, including exercise, within 4 to 6 weeks.